Local well-posedness and global analyticity for solutions of a generalized 0-equation: Introduction

-Before proceeding with results for global well-posedness in Gevrey spaces, we state a generalization of global well-posedness in Sobolev spaces for equation \eqref{nonlocal}--\eqref{1.0.7} with $k=1$.
+Before proceeding with our main result, we state a generalization of global well-posedness in Sobolev spaces for equation \eqref{nonlocal}--\eqref{1.0.7} with $k=1$.
 We observe that the result proven in \cite{Eu1} covers an initial data $u_0\in H^3(\R)$, while here we establish the result to $u_0\in H^s(\R)$, $s\geq 3$, which is enough for our purposes.